Fiddlekins/podbot/README.md

 Podframe is ded, you'll need to run your own podbot.

-### The current commands are:
+- Clone this repo and do the thing with the discord and the applications.
+- Run `node index.js` or `npm run podbot` and go through the prompts to initialize configuration
+    - when prompted enter your bot token (right click to paste into the terminal)
+    - the default options will set podbot up to be controllable by users with roles named "podhandler".
+Create this role on your server and assign it accordingly
+    - you can use the `controllers.users` array to make specific users able to control the bot regardless of the server they're in
+- If `./config.json` already exists this initialisation will be skipped.
+Edit it manually if you want to tweak it afterwards

+### Using the bot:
 - `/podon` - The bot joins the voice channel the command user is in and starts recording
-- `/podoff` - The bot stops recording and leaves the voice channel
+- `/podoff` - The bot stops recording and leaves the voice channel the command user is in

 The bot will generate audio fragments saved to `podbot\podcasts\<channelId-timestamp>.opus_string`.